Table of contents

 DUCTLESS MINI-SPLIT AIR CONDITIONER

-Split air conditioning systems are ductless, which is ideal in home extensions, condos, and smaller homes or older homes and buildings with hydronic or electric baseboard heating that have no ductwork.
-They work by extracting hot air and humidity from the room(s) and expelling both through the compressor into the outdoors.
+Ductless mini-split ACs work by extracting hot air and humidity from the room(s) and expelling both through the compressor into the outdoors.
 Compressor refrigerants cool air from the exterior and the fan blows the chilled air around the room.

 Like single-package air conditioning systems, a favourable SEER rating is important when it comes to saving money.
 An ENERGY STAR® qualified split system will have a rating of 13.0 and up (source).